8 September 2023

-The interests section of your CV is an opportunity to let the recruiter know a little more about you.
-An employer does not want to know everything.
-It is not Piers Morgan’s Life Stories.
+The interests section of your placement CV is an opportunity to let the recruiter know a little more about you.

-You do not need to give your references’ contact details at the end of your placement CV.
-Once you have used this guide and template to write your placement CV, the employers will contact you about your references.
+You don’t need to give your references’ contact details at the end of your placement CV.
+Rather, ‘references available upon request’ will be fine for now.

 An employer would normally contact your references once you’ve been given a job offer.